ukparliament/weeknotes.data-search/2018/40/index.md

 ### On search.
 And indeed indexing

-Following the recent deployment of new analytics software to the [website search service](https://beta.parliament.uk/search), our Liz took a look at the referrer info we're getting back.
+Following the recent deployment of new analytics software to the [website search service](https://beta.parliament.uk/search), our Liz took a look at the referrer info.
 For any view of a search result page we can now see the page the user was on when the search was performed.
 Perhaps unsurprisingly, the top locations for users starting searches are the Member biography pages.
 Information about MPs and Peers accounts for a large proportion of our traffic.
 Which means we probably need to consider referrer page counts in the context of views of those pages.

 ### Corporate data